kigh143/reactwithredux/README.md

 ### File with redux persist configurations

-Inside the "app/store.ts" file, we import all the redux persist from line 8 to 17.
-Then we defined the redux persist option on line 23. on line 28 we define the persistedReducer and passit to the reduce in the configureStore as an option.
+Inside the **app/store.ts** file, we import all the redux persist from line 8 to 17.
+Then we defined the redux persist option on line 23. on line 28 we define the persistedReducer and pass it to the reduce in the configureStore as an option.

 ### Files with React-helmet

-in the features/counter/counterPage we import the react helmet library and we define the the title in the helmet tags line 12 to 16.
+in the **features/counter/counterPage** we import the react helmet library and we define the the title in the helmet tags line 12 to 16.

 ### Files with React-helmet

-in the features/counter/counterPage we import the react helmet library and we define the the title in the helmet tags line 12 to 16.
+in the **features/counter/counterPage** we import the react helmet library and we define the the title in the helmet tags line 12 to 16.

+## Folder structure

+1. **./features** place where to add the different features of the application
+2. **./app** the location to add all the redux logic including the store and the hooks
+3. **./components** all the common/reusable components bits of the application

 ## Learn More